Agoric/documentation/main/REPL/board.md

 ## Introduction

 The Board is a shared, on-chain location that is where users post an object as a value and make it accessible to others.
-When a user posts a value, they receive a unique ID for that value.
-Others can get the value just by knowing the ID.
+When a user posts a value object, they receive a unique ID for that value.
+Others can get the value object just by knowing the ID.
 You can make an ID known by any communication method; private email, a DM or other private message, an email blast to a mailing list or many individuals, listing it on a website, etc.